Bad Cable Equals Expensive Battery Replacement for Club Car EZGO Golf Cart

-I mentioned losing a battery in our Club Car EZGO electric golf cart at my "How to repair a broken battery terminal".
+I mentioned losing a battery in our Club Car EZGO electric golf cart in a previous article.
 That repair didn't last long; I soon had to buy a new battery.

 I initially thought that the damage shown in the pictures below had come from accidentally leaving the battery cap loose.
 As it turns out, I was wrong about that.

 Well, not entirely.
 Leaving the cap loose would have been a careless and unthinking act on my part.
 The actual cause was a different careless and unthinking act on my part, so while I was wrong in the specifics, the top level cause was dead on: it was my own dumb fault.

 I'm kicking myself extra hard because I know better.
 I noticed this problem, knew it was a problem, but I didn't act on it instantly.
 That cost me $148.00 and may end up costing me another $148.00 before I'm done.